aniketpaul1592/trelloBoard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-The Project when installed provides the user with a Trello Board The Trello Board can perform the following Task:
+The Project when installed provides the user with a Trello Board

+The Trello Board can perform the following Task:

 *`Add Card`

 *`Edit Card`

 *`Delete Card`

-*`Traverse Among Lists`(Todo In Progress and Done) *`Persists Data` on page refresh
+*`Traverse Among Lists`(Todo In Progress and Done)

-## Sending Feedback

-We are always open to [your feedback](https://github.com/facebookincubator/create-react-app/issues).
+*`Persists Data` on page refresh

 ## Folder Structure